Un Chien Andalou: Synopsis

+Later, she assembles pieces of the young man's clothing on a bed.
+The man then appears near the door, with ants emerging from a hole in his hand.
+An androgynous young woman pokes at a severed human hand in the street below the apartment while surrounded by a large crowd.

-The crowd clears when the policeman places the hand in the box previously carried by the young man and gives it to the young woman.
-The androgynous young woman contemplates something happily while standing in the middle of the now busy street clutching the box.
-She is then run over by a car and a few bystanders gather around her.
-The young man and the young woman watch these events unfold from the apartment window.
-The young man seems to take sadistic pleasure in the androgynous young woman's danger and subsequent death, and as he gestures at the shocked young woman in the room with him, he leers at her and gropes her breasts.
+The crowd clears when a policeman places the hand in the box previously carried by the young man and gives it to the androgynous woman.
+She stands in the middle of the street clutching the box, where she is run over by a car.
+The man in the apartment seems to take sadistic pleasure in the accident, and he gestures at the woman in the room with him, leering and groping her breasts.

-The young woman resists him at first, but then allows him to molest her as he imagines her nude from the front and the rear.
-The young woman pushes him away as he drifts off and she attempts to escape by running to the other side of the room.
-The young man corners her as she reaches for a racquet in self-defense, but he suddenly picks up two ropes and drags two grand pianos containing dead and rotting donkeys, stone tablets containing the Ten Commandments, two pumpkins, and two rather bewildered priests (played by Jaime Miravilles and Salvador Dalí) who are attached by the ropes.
-As he is unable to pursue, the young woman escapes the room.
-The young man chases after her, but she traps his hand, which is infested with ants, in the door.
-She finds the young man in the next room, dressed in his nun's garb in the bed.
+The woman resists him at first, but then allows him to molest her as he imagines her nude.
+The woman pushes him away as he drifts off and attempts to escape by running to the other side of the room.
+The man corners her as she reaches for a racquet in self-defense, but he suddenly picks up two ropes and drags two grand pianos containing dead donkeys, stone tablets containing the Ten Commandments, two pumpkins, and two priests who are attached to the ropes.
+The woman escapes the room.
+The man chases after her, but she traps his hand, which is infested with ants, in the door.
+She then finds him in the next room, dressed in his nun's garb.

-The subsequent title card reads "around three in the morning".
-The young man is roused from his rest by the sound of a door-buzzer ringing (represented visually by a Martini shaker being shaken by a set of arms through two holes in a wall).
-The young woman goes to answer the door and does not return.
-Another young man, whom we see only from behind, dressed in lighter clothing, arrives in the apartment, gesturing angrily at him.
-The second young man forces the first one to throw away his nun's clothing and then makes him stand with his face to the wall, as if in disgrace.
+At "around three in the morning", the man is roused from his rest by the door buzzer (represented by a cocktail shaker).
+The woman goes to answer the door and does not return.
+Another young man arrives in the apartment, gesturing angrily at the first.
+The second man forces the first to throw away his nun's clothing and then makes him stand with his face to the wall.